michaeljclark/michaeljclark.github.io/index.md

 ### Tracing

-`rv-jit` supports the ability to log RISC-V instructions along with the translated x86-64 assembly and machine code.
+The `rv-jit` program supports the ability to log RISC-V instructions along with the dynamically translated x86-64 assembly and machine code (`--log-jit-trace`).
 This mode is useful for JIT optimisation analysis.

 _Sample output from `rv-jit` with the `--log-jit-trace` option_